 Fedwire Funds Service ("Fedwire Funds") is a wire transfer services provider that is owned and operated by the Federal Reserve.
 Fedwire Funds is a real-time gross settlement system ("RTGS").
 Payments are continuously settled on an individual, order-by-order basis without netting.
-Participants use Fedwire Funds to instruct The Federal Reserve Bank to debit funds from the participant's own Reserve Bank account and credit the Reserve Bank account of another participant.
 Fedwire Funds processes the purchase and sale of federal funds; the purchase, sale and financing of securities transactions; the disbursement or repayment of loans; the settlement of cross-border US dollar commercial transactions; the settlement of real estate transactions and other high-value, time-critical payments